 The operating temperature of the unit was recorded as (top/bottom) 49°C/174°C (120°F / 345°F), and the operating pressure (top/bottom): -0.057 / -0.039 MPag.

-Due to the aggressive operating environment, organic coatings such as epoxy linings were deemed inappropriate as they are typically limited to only withstand maximum operating temperatures of 140°C before premature delamination and failure occurs.
+Due to the aggressive operating environment, organic cladding such as epoxy linings were deemed inappropriate as they are typically limited to only withstand maximum operating temperatures of 140°C before premature delamination and failure occurs.

 An internal alloy upgrade using field applied weld overlay or IGS High Velocity Thermal Spray (HVTS) were considered as acceptable corrosion-erosion-resistant solutions for the harsh operating environment in the column.
 The refinery chose IGS HVTS due to the performance comparisons and schedule benefits provided by this technology.